zhousarah/azure-compute-docs/articles/virtual-machines/capacity-reservation-associate-virtual-machine-scale-set.md

 ### Important notes on upgrade policies

-- **Automatic upgrade**: In this mode, the scale set VM instances are automatically associated with the capacity reservation group without any further action from you.
+- **Automatic upgrade**: In this mode, the scale set VM instances are automatically associated to the capacity reservation group without any further action from you.
 When the scale set VMs are reallocated, they start consuming the reserved capacity.
-- **Rolling upgrade**: In this mode, scale set VM instances are associated with the capacity reservation group without any further action from you.
+- **Rolling upgrade**: In this mode, scale set VM instances are associated to the capacity reservation group without any further action from you.
 However, they're updated in batches with an optional pause time between them.
 When the scale set VMs are reallocated, they start consuming the reserved capacity.
 - **Manual upgrade**: In this mode, nothing happens to the scale set VM instances when the virtual machine scale set is attached to a capacity reservation group.
 You need to update to each scale set VM by [upgrading it with the latest scale set model](../virtual-machine-scale-sets/virtual-machine-scale-sets-upgrade-policy.md).

 ### [API](#tab/api2)